cryptodeveloperbro/kabosu-coin/README.md

 * Wait ~4 hours

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone pepeprivate and checkout most recent release version" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone kabosuprivate and checkout most recent release version" step.

 #### On Windows: